nkim-bitzap/TI-DSPLink/README.md

 Every required package is still available via TI's public site, most are not maintained anymore though and may soon disappear entirely.
+Both, the module as well as the DSPBIOS compile fine for the kernel 4.19.127 (see R.CNelson).
+While not completely finished yet, the LOOP and MESSAGE examples appear to be functional so far.